What Is a Cave Radio Communication System?

 Cave Radio Communication Systems are wireless communication systems designed to be used in caves or tunnels.
-The Cave Radio Communication System aims to decrease the possibility of explosion or fire inside cave tunnels by using a wireless communication system.
+The Cave Radio Communication System aims to decrease the possibility of explosion or fire inside cave tunnels.
+They do this by using wireless cave radio communications.
 The Cave Radio Communication System is used in caves or tunnels, and it transmits voice and data by using electromagnetic waves.

 The Cave Radio Communication System works just like a wireless waypoint system.
 It uses a transmitter to send out electromagnetic waves through radio wave channels.
-And the electromagnetic wave will be received by a receiver.
-That information is sent to the surface through a wire cable.
+The receiver will receive the electromagnetic wave.
+Then, the wire cable transmits this information to the surface.
 Information that travels through a wire cable is sent to the surface, and it will be used in the computer system, or it can be analyzed on the spot.

 Examples of Cave Radio Communications System